 Whether in a COVID-19 climate or not, grants are an essential resource for the future of many organizations big and small.
 Andrea Owen, Vice President for Blais and Associates will be providing an in-depth presentation on tips and tricks for future grants.

 What is WRCOG?
-In 2020 we brought you several episodes that featured forward thinking topics, thought leaders and dynamic discussions.
+In 2020 we brought you several episodes that featured dynamic discussions on topics by forward thinking leaders.
 We've always been a bit shy but as a New Year's resolution we wanted to start off 2021 by breaking out of our shell.
-Join us for a lively chat with WRCOG's leaders as we talk about how the agency fits into the regional picture and what’s in store for 2021.
+Listen in for a lively chat with WRCOG's leaders as we talk about how the agency fits into the regional picture and what’s in store for 2021.